SiddharthVenkataraman/Hornsgatan/docs/Workflow.md

 # Hornsgatan Traffic Simulation and Calibration Project Workflows

-This document outlines the key data processing and simulation workflows within the Hornsgatan project, presented at both a high level and a detailed low level for the calibration process.
+This document outlines the project's data processing and simulation workflows.

+---

-## High-Level Project Workflow Overview
+## High-Level Project Workflow

-This section provides a high-level overview of the main stages of the Hornsgatan traffic simulation and calibration project's data processing and simulation workflow.
+Overview of the main stages in the Hornsgatan traffic simulation and calibration project.

-The project is designed as a modular pipeline, orchestrated by the Hamilton library, to perform the following main steps:
+The project uses a modular Hamilton pipeline with these main steps:

-1.  **Data Ingestion and Preprocessing:** Real detector data is imported and processed to be used for simulation scenario generation and calibration.
+1.  **Data Ingestion & Preprocessing:** Import and process real detector data for simulation and calibration.
-2.  **Traffic Simulation:** The generated scenarios are run using the SUMO microscopic traffic simulator.
-The simulations produce output data that reflects the traffic flow under specified conditions.
+2.  **Traffic Simulation:** Run SUMO scenarios to produce traffic flow data.
-3.  **Calibration:** Utilizing Bayesian optimization (with scikit-optimize), vehicle parameters within the simulation are calibrated against the real detector data.
-This step aims to minimize the difference between simulated and observed traffic patterns.
+3.  **Calibration:** Calibrate vehicle parameters against real data using Bayesian optimization (scikit-optimize) to minimize simulation-to-real data difference.
-4.  **Analysis and Results Export:** The results from simulations and calibration are analyzed and can be exported for further investigation or visualization.
+4.  **Analysis & Export:** Analyze and export simulation and calibration results.

-Each of these stages, particularly the data processing, simulation execution, and calibration, are implemented as Hamilton dataflows.
-The `main.py` script acts as the central entry point to trigger these different pipelines.

-The three main pipelines available are:
+Each stage is a Hamilton dataflow, triggered via `main.py`.

+Available pipelines:

--   `import_data`: Handles the initial data ingestion and preparation.
+-   `import_data`: Data ingestion and preparation.
--   `sim`: Executes the traffic simulation based on generated scenarios.
+-   `sim`: Traffic simulation.
--   `calib`: Runs the calibration process.
+-   `calib`: Calibration process.

-By using Hamilton, the dependencies between the steps within and across these stages are explicitly managed, ensuring a clear and maintainable workflow.
+Hamilton manages step dependencies for a clear and maintainable workflow.

+---

 ## High-Level Dataflow Diagram